merinanto/stock-analysis/README.md

 Code was refactored with option to enter which year must be considered for calculation and returns for all the share/company are calculated. https://github.com/merinanto/stock-analysis/VBA_Challenge.xlsm When the scripts ran for first time it’s taking almost 1.8 seconds.
-But when script was ran again and again execution time is below 1 seconds. https://github.com/merinanto/stock-analysis/blob/main/resources/VBA_Challenge_2017.png https://github.com/merinanto/stock-analysis/blob/main/resources/VBA_Challenge_2018.png
+But when script was ran again and again execution time is below 1 seconds.
+Analysis for 2017 is valaibale at https://github.com/merinanto/stock-analysis/blob/main/resources/VBA_Challenge_2017.png An for 2017 is valaibale at https://github.com/merinanto/stock-analysis/blob/main/resources/VBA_Challenge_2018.png
 #Summary